EFFXCT290/NexusTracker/README.md

 Pull requests are welcome!
 If you fork sqtracker and think you have made some improvements, please open a pull request so other users deploying sqtracker from this repository can also get the benefits.

 Please see the [CONTRIBUTING](./CONTRIBUTING.md) document for guidance on code style etc.

-## Donations

-A lot of hard work goes into building and maintaining sqtracker.
-If you're feeling kind, my PayPal link is in the GitHub "Sponsor this project" section.
-If you would prefer a different method, please reach out to me on Discord.

 ## License